MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/move-work-chats.md

 description: Learn how to move and create groups to Kaizala.
 ---

-# Move work chats to Kaizala
+# Move work chats from consumer apps to Kaizala

 The first step is to replicate groups that currently exist on unsecure consumer chat apps on Kaizala.
 This ensures a seamless transition for users to adopt Kaizala and get other people to join the new platform.